Dhathrisriya/Amazon_clone_project/README.md

-# Flipkart_clone
+Amazon Clone project

-This project is a simplified clone of the Flipkart e-commerce website's homepage using HTML and CSS.
-It replicates the layout and styling of Flipkart's main page to showcase foundational web development skills.
+This project is a simplified clone of the Amazon e-commerce website's homepage using HTML and CSS.
+It aims to replicate the layout and styling of Amazon's main page to showcase fundamental web development skills.

 The clone includes:

-Header Section: Navigation bar with Flipkart's logo, search bar, and navigation links.
+Header Section: Navigation bar with Amazon's logo, search bar, and navigation links.
 Main Banner: Promotional banner showcasing featured categories or products.
 Product Categories: Grid layout displaying various product categories.
-Deals of the Day: Highlighted section featuring special deals or offers.
+Featured Products: Highlighted section featuring selected products with images and brief descriptions.
 Footer: Footer section with links to company information, policies, and social media.

 Features:
 Responsive Design: Ensures compatibility with different screen sizes and devices using CSS media queries.
-CSS Flexbox: Utilizes flexbox layout for arranging elements in rows or columns.
+CSS Grid Layout: Utilizes grid layout for organizing content into columns and rows.
 Semantic HTML: Implements semantic HTML5 tags for better accessibility and SEO.
-Styling: Custom CSS for colors, fonts, and spacing to match Flipkart's visual style.
+Styling: Custom CSS for colors, fonts, and spacing to match Amazon's visual style.

 Technologies Used: